Department: | |

 Veterinary School:

-Animal Nutrition, SOC 2003 Introduction to Sociology
+SOC 2003 – Introduction to Sociology

 Pre-Health Professional Advisory Committee

 The Pre-Health Advisory College Committee convenes to discuss the assessment and viability of pre-health activities, letters of recommendation and strategic planning.
-The committee is constituted of the advisors of the pre-health organization and the dean of the College of Science and Engineering.
-Visiting members to the committee will be added as required.
+The committee is constituted of the advisors of the pre-health organization and the dean of the College of Science and Engineering.ย Visiting members to the committee will be added as required.

 Committee Members: